Can you believe I haven’t made a single vegan scone for this blog? Me neither! That had to change.

 It was love at first bite, and I immediately knew I wanted to try and recreate it at home.
 So, I got to work.

 This recipe is simple, requiring just 30 minutes and 10 ingredients to prepare.

 After some testing, I settled on a mix of spelt flour and unbleached all purpose flour for the base.

 I did attempt a gluten free version, but it didn’t work out (if you find success, let me know in the comments!).
 I also think you could use all spelt for a heartier scone, or all unbleached all purpose for a lighter, bakery-style scone.
 The choice is totally up to you.

-I used organic cane sugar to sweeten, but just a little as I didn’t want the end result to be too sweet or too savory – rather, somewhere right in the middle.
+I used organic cane sugar to sweeten – but just a little.
+I didn’t want the end result to be too sweet or too savory – rather, somewhere right in the middle.